Reducing the debt : is it optimal to outsource an investment?: Introduction

 The present paper is organised as follows.
 In Section \ref{pb} we set the problem of outsourcing between two firms and we define the optimization problems in Situation 1, in which the firm outsources both the investment/debt and the operations, and in Situation 2 , in which the firm supports the debt and the investment but outsources the operations.
-Section \ref{sec:result} provides the main results.
-Section \ref{sec:proof1} is devoted to the proofs of existence and characterization of Nash and Stackelberg equilibria in Situation 1, then Section \ref{sec:proof2} does the same in Situation 2.
-Section \ref{sec:proof3} concerns the proofs of the comparison results between the two situations and the results obtained in incomplete information.
+Section \ref{sec:result} provides the main results concerning Nash and Stackelberg equilibria, the comparison between the two situations, and the case of incomplete information.
+The proofs are postponed in Appendices.
+We provide in Section \ref{sec:example} a numerical example to better investigate the quantitative effects of the model.
+Appendix \ref{sec:proof1} is devoted to the proofs of existence and characterization of Nash and Stackelberg equilibria in Situation 1, then Appendix \ref{sec:proof2} does the same in Situation 2.
+Appendix \ref{sec:proof3} concerns the proofs of the comparison results between the two situations and Appendix \ref{proofIncInf} the results obtained in incomplete information.